mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 The Sword of Oberon may only be a myth, based on little more than a clerical error and some wishful thinking, or it may be part of a grand conspiracy.
-The only known ‘fact’ is that a mothballed Cemplas dreadnaught named Kaskii disappeared from the inventory of the Imperial Navy’s Deneb Sector Depot sometime around the year 1100.
+The only known 'fact' is that a mothballed Cemplas dreadnaught named Kaskii disappeared from the inventory of the Imperial Navy's Deneb Sector Depot sometime around the year 1100.
 The 288,000-ton warship was active in the last years of the Solomani Rim War a century earlier.
 The ship – designed around a massive spinal mount mass driver gun, supplemented by 16 large missile and